The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 | Value of sub-grants provided for CVA | The value captured under other provided data on CVA in the survey that was provided as sub-grant to another implementing agency. |
 | Comments | Any relevant caveats to or comments on the provided data, including on possible reasons for increases or decreases in volumes.
 We also request the breakdown of provided or received sub-grants for CVA so that we can avoid double-counting across different survey respondents. |

 The main difference between the minimum agreements on tracking CVA and our survey is the inclusion of sub-grant data.
 This is because it is common practice for a large recipient of funding for CVA from government donors (e.g., WFP, or UNHCR) to then sub-grant all or aspects of the delivery of that CVA to recipients to another implementing agency.
 Given we request data from those large actors as well as smaller agencies that receive funding from them, we need the sub-grant data to ensure that there is no double-counting across survey data from both ([see below](#global-estimated-volumes-of-humanitarian-cva)).
+Sub-grant data also provides on means of being able to track funding for CVA that is implemented by local and national organisations.

 ## Financial Tracking Service

 The [Financial Tracking Service](https://fts.unocha.org/) (FTS) by UN OCHA is the most comprehensive source of global humanitarian financing flows in close to real time.
 It was originally set up to track progress on the funding requirements of UN-coordinated humanitarian response plans, but has since expanded its ambition to track all international humanitarian funding flows whether in- or outside of those plans.

 The central data element of the FTS data structure is the financial flow between organisations.
-These financial flows have characteristics assigned to them at the source and destination (e.g., organisation, location, cluster, or year) on where there are from or to and more, and in addition have a set of characteristics that are central to that flow (e.g., the flow status on whether it is pledged, committed or paid, whether it is a financial flow or in-kind support, or what aid modality the financial flow supports).
+These financial flows have characteristics assigned to them on their source and destination (e.g., organisation, location, cluster, or year), and in addition have a set of characteristics that are central to that flow (e.g., the flow status on whether it is pledged, committed or paid, whether it is a financial flow or in-kind support, or what aid modality the financial flow supports).
 Some of those characteristics are more comprehensively reported on than others.

 Before identifying the FTS data that is relevant to CVA, we first have to extract the financial flows data from FTS.